Charlie

 "Charlie?"

-"Yeah.
-Always carried a cup with him.
+"Yeah, always carried a cup with him.
 Ate a pack before every patrol.
 Some kind of weird tradition his family had.
 Supposed to keep him safe, I guess.
 Seemed like bullshit to me.
 I don’t know.
 His girl sent a big case to him every month.
 He was always trying to share them with the rest of us.
-They didn’t arrive that month.
-Some kind of mix up at customs.
+But they didn’t arrive that month, some kind of mix up at customs.
 I remember me and the squad poking fun at him.
 Guy was actually nervous about going out on patrol.
-Place had been a safe zone for over two months, yet the guy was actually nervous about not having his pudding pack.”
+Place had been a safe zone for over two months, yet the guy was worried about not having his pudding pack.”

 “We all have our beliefs.”